Marketing to software developers is hard, everyone knows that.

 - Devs only really trust other devs.
 10x more than non-devs and more 100x than vendors.
 Even devrels should beware of being thrown into the “saleseman bucket” which can happen if they push their product too much.

 - Say what you don’t do to build trust.
 Devs want to understand what you do.
 No fluff, no rainbows, and “saved time” but what you actually do.
 But maybe even more importantly say what you don’t do.
-That builds trust and makes them believe in other things you say.
+That builds trust and makes them believe in other things you say. (btw, I wrote another post about creating dev-focused value propositions if you are interested).

 - Devs use a lot of ad blocks.
 Not only typically display ads, or youtube ads, but even sponsored mid-video promo content blockers.
 Not all devs obviously, but many (my guess is around 30%).